 The Bureau of Labor Statistics (BLS), in cooperation with the American Statistical Association (ASA), under a grant from the National Science Foundation (NSF), offers our Research Fellow Program.
 The program's objective is to facilitate collaboration between academic scholars and government researchers in survey methodology, statistics, economics, data sciences, and social sciences.
 Research Fellows are provided the unique opportunity to address some of the complex methodological problems and analytic issues relevant to BLS programs.

 We are looking for professionals in the fields of statistics, mathematics, economics, survey methodology, behavioral science, data science, and other related fields to participate in the ASA/NSF/BLS Fellowship Program.
-Fellows may travel to our Washington, DC office or work from their home institution to work directly with BLS staff on complex issues of significant interest to BLS.
+Travel to our Washington, DC office is currently unavailable until BLS relocates to the Suitland Federal Center.
+Fellows work from their home institution to work virtually with BLS staff on complex issues of significant interest to BLS.

 The short-term projects provide professionals with a unique and challenging experience outside their normal work environment.
 BLS gains input and solutions from experts with the specialized training and experience needed for these efforts.

-All proposals are reviewed first by internal BLS staff, then by an external panel of experts.
+All proposals undergo a blind review, first by internal BLS staff, then by an external panel of experts.
 Reviewers consider a number of factors, including whether the proposal is (1) relevant and important to BLS, (2) of sound scientific merit, and (3) feasible, given the resources available.
 This process ensures the fellowship program provides high-quality research that benefits both BLS and the Fellow.

 Fellows are reimbursed by the ASA.
 Salaries received by Fellows will be commensurate with their qualifications and experience.
 Fringe benefits, travel, and relocation support are negotiable.